elsoul/skeet-doc/articles/news/en/2023/06/19/skeet-demo-ai-chat-app-published.md

 thumbnail: /news/2023/06/19/SkeetDemoPublished.png
 ---

 ELSOUL LABO B.V.
-(Headquarters: Amsterdam, Netherlands) announced on the 19th the launch of a demo AI chat app built with "Skeet," an open-source library for building zero-maintenance serverless apps on Firebase.
+(Headquarters: Amsterdam, Netherlands) announced on the 19th the launch of a demo AI chat app built with "Skeet," an open-source library for building zero-maintenance serverless apps on GCP (Google Cloud) and Firebase.

 By using this demo, planners and developers can easily imagine what kind of applications can be created using "Skeet" in advance.